-In this class one can store parameters, and use them in all steps.
+In this class one can introduce parameters values and use them in all steps.
 Parameters can be modified from GUI.

-5.3.5 Auto-save file mechanism
+4.4.3 Auto-save file mechanism

-See also chapter 6.4.4, page 49.
-By default auto-save is enabled for batch, disabled with GUI.
-The name of the file is built from the input by
+See also chapter 5.4.4, page 43.
+By default auto-save is enabled for batch, disabled with the GUI.
+The name of the file is built from the name of input (file, server) like <input>\As.root.
+If autosave file enabled all objects are saved into this ROOT file at the end of the event loop.

-<input>\AS.root

-If it is enabled all objects are saved into this ROOT file at the end of the event loop.
 At startup the auto-save file is read and all objects are restored from that file.
-When TGo4Analysis is created, the auto-save file is not yet loaded.
-Therefore the objects created here are overwritten by the objects from auto-save file (if any), except histograms.
 From GUI, objects are loaded from auto-save file when the Submit button is pressed.
 Note that histograms are not cleared.
 One can inspect the content of the auto-save file with the Go4 GUI.
-Note that appropriate user libraries should be loaded into GUI to access data from auto-save file (see chapter 6.2, page 45).

-5.3.6 Example log file
+4.4.4 Example log file